How to Clean a Shower Head: Practical Guide and Simple Tips

 5. Rinse and reassemble

-• Run hot water for a few moments for a final rinse .
+• Run hot water for a few moments for a final rinse.

-5. Natural Products: Vinegar, Lemon and Bicarbonate
+5. Natural Products: Vinegar, Lemon, and Baking Soda

-white wine and lemon
+white vinegar and lemon

 • White vinegar :